Rickettsia species

 - Worldwide

-- Sporadic, 39 cases in the US (1976-2001)
+- Sporadic, 39 cases in the U.S. (1976-2001)

 - R. typhi (murine/endemic typhus): global distribution, transmitted by fleas.